 - Share your feelings.
 There’s nothing quite as heartwarming as hearing from someone you love about the impact you have made on his/her life.
 Take this time to express your appreciation to the older adults you love for the difference they have made in your life, and be specific: “Dad, your patience with me when I was an adolescent taught me what unconditional love looks like, and thanks to you, I am a far more patient person with my own kids.”

-Atlanta Home Care Partners, providing home care solutions in Atlanta, GA and surrounding areas, are trained and experienced in enhancing quality of life for senior loved ones at home, and follow strict safety protocols for every person’s protection.
+Atlanta Home Care Partners, expert providers of companion care in Decatur, GA and the surrounding areas, are trained and experienced in enhancing quality of life for senior loved ones at home, and follow strict safety protocols for every person’s protection.
 Contact us at 404-228-0103 to discover the way we can help make this holiday season the very best it can be for a senior you love with our trusted in-home care services.